BigQuery Callback Handler

 The maximum number of events to hold in the internal buffer queue before dropping new events.

-The following code sample shows how to define a configuration for the BigQuery callback handler, including a custom content formatter:
+The following code sample shows how to define a configuration for the BigQuery callback handler with event filtering:

 from langchain_google_community.callbacks.bigquery_callback import (